 - My tenants got divorced mid-tenancy, which meant one of them had to vacate.
 While both were still liable for paying the rent, it still made the situation risky and uncertain.
 My working professional tenants certainty weren’t as appealing as they once were.

-That was tragically unexpected, because I was told by my loyal and trusting letting agent (this was also when I used high-street letting agents to find tenants) that the beauty of DSS tenants is that rent is guaranteed because the Government pays on their behalf.
+That was tragically unexpected, because I was told by my loyal and trusting letting agent (this was when I used high-street letting agents to find tenants) that the beauty of DSS tenants is that rent is guaranteed because the Government pays on their behalf.
 If you can’t trust the Government, who can you trust, right?

 Needless to say, I fell for my agent’s spiel, and it was just one of several myths that was stuffed into their sales-pitch.
 They got me good.
 Shafted.
 Rent is NEVER guaranteed.